shred3/temp-convert-param-tests/README.md

 ## Test cases

 The following test cases may be used in unit testing the `Converter.convertC2F` and `Converter.convertF2C` methods.
 Note that some of the values are actually approximations of repeating decimals; for this reason (as well as the fact that floating-point computations should not, as a rule, be regarded as exact), a tolerance should be used when testing expected vs. actual values.
-We recommend using a tolerance of equivalent magnitude in both scales&mdash;e.g. 0.0005&deg;C and 0.0009&deg;F.
+We recommend using a tolerance of equivalent magnitude for the two scales&mdash;e.g. 0.0005&deg;C and 0.0009&deg;F.

 | Celsius | Fahrenheit |
 |:-------:|:----------:|